-To earn a Bachelor of Science in Interdisciplinary Studies, students must:
+To earn a Bachelor of Science in Individualized Study, students must:

 1. Submit a degree proposal when they have earned between 60 and 90 credits.